Vauxhall Insignia Common Problems and Solutions

 Problem:

-Even when you push the brake pedal down hard, the car takes a lot longer to stop than it should.
+Even when you press the brake pedal firmly, the car takes considerably longer to stop than it ought to.

 Solution:

-This should only happen if your car was made in August 2016 and is due to the wrong kind of front brake hose being fitted.
-You'll need to replace it with the right one, which is easy to find on our parts page.
+This should only occur if your car was manufactured in August 2016 and is caused by the incorrect type of front brake hose being installed.
+You will need to replace it with the correct one, which is easy to find in our parts page.

 Difficulty level